jamiehenzy/CTGA_UNIX_HPC/2_UNIX.md

 # Part 2: Advanced Unix
 It's important to keep in mind the distinction between working on the command line _locally_ versus _remotely_.
 When you're working locally, you see the file structure of your own computer.
 When you work remotely, you see the file structure of the Explorer Cluster (EC).
 For Unix_1, you worked locally.
 For Unix_2, you'll log onto EC and work remotely.

 There are three distinct directories associated with your account: home, scratch, and student.
 When you log onto the system, you will be in your **home** directory by default.
 A **scratch** directory is available for you to play around in.
-And you'll submit your assignments in your **student** directory. **(Til further notice, due to technical difficulties with Explorer, use your /home/<username> folder in place of your student folder).** Each of the paths includes your username.
+And you'll submit your assignments in your **student** directory.
+Each of the paths includes your username.
 For example, mine look like this:

 `/home/jhenzy/`
 `/scratch/jhenzy/`